khayaklap/Analytics-ML-for-Finance/README.md

 ## Contact Info

 You can reach me via email at khai.vuong@mail.mcgill.ca.
 Alternatively, you can send a LinkedIn request to [Khai Lap Vuong](https://www.linkedin.com/in/khai-lap-vuong/).
 Cheers =)).
-All discussions on the covered topics or suggestions on improving the code are welcome!
+All discussions on the covered topics or suggestions on how to improve the code are welcome!